 I’m not much of a mountains girl.
 When I got on the bus to head to the outpost where the chairlift is, I wasn’t really thinking about going to the mountain or anything which that entailed.
 I was thinking about that great view my friend had been telling me about.

 The number 8 bus will take you out to the bottom of the mountain, and it stops where the road does – literally.
 There’s a patch of asphalt wide enough for the bus to turn around, and that’s it.
 There are a few signs that point out the direction of the chairlift, which lies about 200 meters farther along an unpaved, uphill path.
 It was very picturesque, I have to say.
-Wood beam buildings housed a tourist trap and a snack shack, and a little old man was grilling oscypek (os-sip-eck; mountain goat cheese and the epitome of delicious) over open flames.
+Wood beam buildings housed a tourist trap and a snack shack, and a little old man was grilling oscypek (os-sip-eck; mountain goat cheese, roasted over charcoal and served with bilberry jam, and the epitome of delicious).
 A stream gurgled down in the gully, and the sun shone off the hard-packed snow with blinding strength.